Limitation of Characterizing Implicit Regularization by Data-independent Functions: Overlapping Mechanisms and Examples

-\begin{remark} One-point Overlapping Mechanism puts stringent constraint on $G$.
+The One-point Overlapping Mechanism puts stringent constraint on $G$.
 If this mechanism is further strengthened such that trajectories starting from $\vtheta_0$ with different data $S$ can overlap at any point in a neighbourhood of $\vtheta_0^*$, then the corresponding implicit regularization cannot be characterized by any data-independent function.
-This strengthened mechanism can be realized for special cases in experiment, and we will try to provide a general recipe for this mechanism in our future works. \end{remark}
+This strengthened mechanism can be realized for special cases in experiment, and we will try to provide a general recipe for this mechanism in our future works.

-Two-point Overlapping Mechanism Lemma \ref{two-point lemma}, which works for arbitrary function $G: \sR^M \times \sR^M \to \sR$, is the heart of Two-point Overlapping Recipes.
-It will be used to prove Theorem \ref{theorem 1}.
-One-point Overlapping Mechanism Lemma \ref{G-derivative lemma}, on the other hand, requires that $G \in C^1(\sR^M \times \sR^M)$.
-It is the heart of the One-point Overlapping Recipe and it will be used to prove Theorem \ref{theorem 2}.
+Two-point Overlapping Mechanism (Lemma \ref{Lem Two-point}), which works for arbitrary function $G: \sR^M \times \sR^M \to \sR$, is the heart of Two-point Overlapping Recipes.
+It will be used to prove Theorem \ref{Theorem 1}.
+One-point Overlapping Mechanism (Lemma \ref{Lem One-point}), on the other hand, is more specific in that it requires $G$ to be continuous.
+It is the heart of the One-point Overlapping Recipe and it will be used to prove Theorem \ref{Theorem 2}.

 In the following subsections, we provide concrete examples of one-hidden-neuron NNs with common activation functions that can realize each of the above mechanisms.
-These two specific examples further inspire our general recipes in Section \ref{overlapping recipes} for producing rich classes of one-hidden-neuron NNs.
+These two specific examples further inspire our general recipes in Section \ref{Section Overlapping recipes} for producing rich classes of one-hidden-neuron NNs.